 Dyeing hair has become increasingly popular.
 But it might be doing damage to your hair and scalp that you can’t see.
 Read our guide to find out more.

 Do you prefer blond, brunette or redhead?
 Maybe pink is more your thing, or even blue or purple?
-Thanks to modern cosmetics, you can choose whatever colour you’d like for your hair.
+Thanks to modern cosmetics, you can choose whatever color you’d like for your hair.

-But whether it’s done in a salon or in your own bathroom, there can be a hidden risks to dyeing your hair.
+But whether it’s done in a salon or in your own bathroom, there can be a hidden risk to dyeing your hair.

 Hair dyes contain a cocktail of strong chemicals, so it’s no surprise that frequent use of them could damage hair.